topotecan (as hydrochloride) powder for injection vial

 - you have had an allergic reaction to topotecan hydrochloride or any of the other ingredients contained in this medicine

-- you are, or think you may be pregnant or if you intend to become pregnant
+- you are pregnant, think you may be pregnant, or if you intend to become pregnant; see Pregnancy

 - you have very low blood count.